QTCAT/qtcat/README.md

 classical methods like the mixed model.

 ## Install:
 The package can be installed from an R console via [`devtools`](https://github.com/hadley/devtools#updating-to-the-latest-version-of-devtools).
 If you haven't yet installed `devtools` please do so first.
-One of the R package dependency of `qtcat` is `hit` which is currently only available from github, therefore it has likewise to be installed before `qtcat`s instalation.
+One of the R package dependency of `qtcat` is `hit` which is currently only available from github and has therefore likewise to be installed before `qtcat`s installation.

 ```R
 # install.packages("devtools")